Carol Morris: Career

-On 30 June 1959, in Chicago, she wed 45-year-old Edward G. "Buzz" Burke, an "investor in oil wells" from Houston, Texas; they had become engaged the preceding Easter.
+On 30 June 1959, in Chicago, Morris married 45-year-old Edward G. "Buzz" Burke, an "investor in oil wells" from Houston, Texas; they had become engaged the preceding Easter.
 A son, Christopher, was born in Houston on 18 April 1960.
 The couple then had two more children.
 Her husband died, and she then remarried and had one more child.
 She currently has one granddaughter.
 As of 2010 she was still living in Texas with her husband.

-As of 2015, she was the only Miss Iowa USA to win the Miss USA crown.
+As of 2015, Morris was the only Miss Iowa USA to win the Miss USA crown.
 She is still active in the Miss Iowa USA pageant.